tekartik/sembast.dart/sembast/doc/data_types.md

 ## DateTime

-`DateTime` is not a supported SQLite type.
+`DateTime` is not a supported type.
 Personally I store them as int (millisSinceEpoch) for easy sorting and queries or string (iso8601)

+## Blob

+`Uint8List` is not a supported type.
+It will be stored as `List<int>`.
+You can also encode it as base64 and save it as a `String`.
+Big blob could also be stored in a dedicated file.